-Providing Veterinary Care For Large and Small Animals in Taylorville, IL
+Providing Veterinary Care For Your Pets and Large Animals in Taylorville, IL

 For more advanced cases, we have in house abilities to perform blood work, x-rays, ultrasound, and other laboratory tests.
 Each veterinarian and team member is deeply committed to the health and well-being of your animal.
 For your convenience we have an on-site, fully stocked pharmacy containing a complete inventory of pharmaceuticals, vitamins, flea and tick control products, and heartworm preventives to meet the needs of your pet.
 We also offer a full line of Hill’s Prescription Diet feline and canine food.
 Thank you for taking the time to read about our veterinary practice!